 Gutor - The Day before New Year's Eve & “Losar” (December 28-29 as Tibetan Calendar)

-After different activities on whole night the New Year “Losar” arrives.
-On the morning of the 1rst, local people will make butter lamps to be offered, along with grain, to the host of gods.
-They will then put on their best clothes and propose toasts with Chang (a Tibetan drink made from highland barley) to neighbors and saying 'Tashi Delek' and exchange greetings with neighbors.
+After different activities for the whole night the New Year “Losar” arrives.
+On the morning of the 1st, local people will make butter lamps to be offered, along with grain, to the host of gods.
+They will then put on their best clothes and propose toasts with Chang (a Tibetan drink made from highland barley) to neighbors and say 'Tashi Delek' and exchange greetings with neighbors.
 Tibetans do nothing but feast on the food and drink that they have carefully prepared and on the second day, they pay a New Year visit to relatives.
 Generally, this festive event will last until the end of the Great Prayer Festival.

-Butter Lantern Festival (January 15 of Tibetan calendar)
+Butter Lantern Festival (January 15 of the Tibetan calendar)

-Saka Dawa Festival (in April, around 15th as Tibetan Calendar)
+Saka Dawa Festival (in April, around the 15th as Tibetan Calendar)

 Horse Racing and Archery Festival (between June and July as Tibetan Calendar)

-Horse Racing and Archery Fairs are two unique local festivals in the grasslands of northern Tibet Autonomous Region, it held in between June and July, according to the Tibetan calendar, when the pastures are lush and the horses and cows are stout and strong.
+Horse Racing and Archery Fairs are two unique local festivals in the grasslands of the northern Tibet Autonomous Region, it is held between June and July, according to the Tibetan calendar, when the pastures are lush and the horses and cows are stout and strong.
 The horse racing occurs each year but the large events occur only once every three years.
-The event performs for last several days, with the longest ones lasting ten days or more.
+The event performs for the last several days, with the longest ones lasting ten days or more.
 This festival attracts hundreds of herdsmen as well as tourists to enjoy the festive mood.
-Of course, the event includes horse racing, but there are also archery competitions, picking up khada (a type of long silk scarf), and displays of traditional horsemanship.
-Herdsmen give training for the horses before one month of the competition.
+Of course, the event includes horse racing, but there are also archery competitions, picking up Khada (a type of long silk scarf), and displays of traditional horsemanship.
+Herdsmen give training for the horses one month before the competition.
 To some of them, the horses are even more important than their lives.

-The herdsmen come from a long way by horse or yak, wearing colorful clothes for festivals, variety of jewels and ornaments.
+The herdsmen come from a long way by horse or yak, wearing colorful clothes for festivals, a variety of jewels, and ornaments.
 The horse racing field is covered immediately by tents.
-The horse racing intends to test the ability of the horseman and the viability, force and stability of the horse.
+Horse racing intends to test the ability of the horseman and the viability, force, and stability of the horse.
 Competitors participate in long-distance and short-distance horse racing, covering thousands or hundreds of meters.
-The horsemanship match has such contests as shooting arrows, target practice, chopping, picking up khada and offering highland barley wine on the horse.
+The horsemanship match has such contests as shooting arrows, target practice, chopping, picking up Khada, and offering highland barley wine on the horse.
 The environment is comfortable and the event is more a performance than competition.
 There are no detailed rules for the match.
 Such programmers as two-man tug-of-war and carrying huge stones are also presented.
 When night falls, people make a campfire and sing and dance around it.

 On the Northern Tibet Plateau, horse racing is a tradition that enjoys a long history.
-The fair also includes folk dances, art performances, fashion shows, and folk costume displays; people also start inviting bids for business and trade, commodity exchange, law publicity, and medical care and other opportunities for business and trade.
-This festival has become a grand ceremony to improve economy and accelerate economic development.
-The most well known events are the Kyagqen Horse Racing Art Festival of Nagqu and the Darma Festival of Gyangze.
+The fair also includes folk dances, art performances, fashion shows, and folk costume displays; people also start inviting bids for business and trade, commodity exchange, law publicity, and medical care, and other opportunities for business and trade.
+This festival has become a grand ceremony to improve the economy and accelerate economic development.
+The most well-known events are the Kyagqen Horse Racing Art Festival of Nagqu and the Darma Festival of Gyangze.